Bob Givens: Animation career

 After joining Disney, he worked as an animation checker and timer on several of their short subjects (mostly involving Donald Duck), before working on their first feature-length film, Snow White and the Seven Dwarfs (1937).

-He subsequently joined Warner Bros. for his first stint at the studio, which was spent working with Bob Clampett, Friz Freleng, Chuck Jones, Robert McKimson and Tex Avery.
-For the cartoon A Wild Hare (1940), Avery asked Givens to design a rabbit character previously designed by director Ben Hardaway and character designer Charles Thorson, which Avery thought had potential, but was "too cute" in his existing design.
+He subsequently joined Warner Bros.
+Cartoons for his first stint at the studio, which was spent working with Bob Clampett, Friz Freleng, Chuck Jones, Robert McKimson, and Tex Avery.
+For the cartoon A Wild Hare (1940), Avery asked Givens to design a rabbit which Avery thought had potential, but was "too cute".
 Givens, therefore, created the first official design for the rabbit, now named Bugs Bunny.
 Givens' design was subsequently refined by fellow animator Robert McKimson (under whom Givens would frequently work in the decades ahead) two years later.

 Givens' initial spell at the studio ended when he was drafted during World War II; his last cartoon for the studio before leaving was The Draft Horse (1942).
 As part of his military service, he worked with former Warner Bros. animator Rudolf Ising on military training films.
+In 1949, Givens joined UPA and became John Hubley's Character Designer and Layout Artist to create the very successful Mr. Magoo Character.
 He subsequently returned to Warner Bros. in the 1950s and mostly worked as a layout artist under McKimson, and also Jones later on, staying with the studio until its 1954 shutdown.
-Unlike many of his co-workers, Givens did not rejoin the Warner Bros. studio when it eventually opened again, and worked at various other studios, including UPA, Hanna-Barbera and the Jack Kinney studio.
+Unlike many of his co-workers, Givens did not rejoin the Warner Bros. studio when it eventually opened again, and worked at various other studios, including, UPA, Hanna-Barbera and the Jack Kinney studio.
 He returned for one last spell at Warner Bros. in the early 1960s, continuing until the studio's final shutdown, and even acting as the layout artist on False Hare (1964), the final cartoon (in production order) made by the studio.